El Rosario Butterfly Sanctuary: A Complete Visitor’s Guide

 If you happen to be in Morelia it is possible to do a tour of El Rosario from there too.
 Morelia is a beautiful city that is well worth visiting.

 Viator has highly-rated tours from Morelia to El Rosario or Sierra Chincua butterfly sanctuary.
-You will have to check on Viator’s website which butterfly sanctuary they are planning on visiting.
-It might depend on the weather, butterfly numbers, etc. So check them out if you are planning to do a butterfly tour in Michoacán.
+You will have to check which butterfly sanctuary they are planning on visiting.

 El Rosario Butterfly Sanctuary Entrance Fee